 Pasta CiottiMakes 12 (3-inch) tarts

 Pasta Ciotti are small Italian custard-filled dessert tarts.
 The word 'pasta' is Italian for dough and in this case it refers to a sweet dough.
 Pasta Ciotti are a nice addition to a cookie tray or as a small after-dinner pastry with a cup of espresso or cappuccino.
 Traditionally the pastry dough is made with all solid shortening but we found that making it with half butter adds more flavor while retaining the flakiness that the shortening provides.
 You will need 12 (3-inch) tarts pans for this recipe.
-Alternately you can substitute a 12-cup muffin pan (as we have done) but it does take a little more effort of seal the dough so the filling does not ooze out during baking.
+Alternately you can substitute a 12-cup muffin pan (as we have done) but it does take a little more effort to seal the dough so the filling does not ooze out during baking.
 Our filling is made with almond extract but we are providing you with some flavor options after the main recipe.
 Pasta Coitti can also be made in mini (1-inch) tart pans but you will need to reduce the baking time to about 8-10 minutes.
 If you make Pasta Ciotti ahead of time, you can reheat them by wrapping them in foil and heating in a 350 degree F. oven for about 15 minutes.

 2 cups all-purpose flour